 - Melatonin – Your primary sleep hormone, as you probably know.
 Low levels will often correlate with sleep problems and/or gut dysfunction.

 - 8OHdG – This is a marker for oxidative stress and DNA damage.
 Naturally, you’d want this to be low.
 When it is elevated, it warrants further investigation with your practitioner.

 This concludes our relatively brief overview of the DUTCH Complete.
 I’m sure that you’re starting to see the incredible value this test can provide in assessing your adrenal and sex hormone systems.

 Let me say it again, because it must stressed repeatedly:

 By the time you experience noticeable symptoms, significant dysfunction and damage has been occurring deeper down in your body.

 Take a proactive approach to your health today.
 Your future “you” will thank you.

 If you would like to run this test, or are interested learning more about others, get in touch with me.
-Click the button below to book your free 30-minute consultation so that we can discuss your health goals and needs.
+Click the button below to book your free 15-minute discovery session so that we can discuss your health goals and needs.